 Looking after yourself should be natural.
 It is in the fight or flight response we have as our hormones still control that part of our natural instincts.
 But in the modern world, has looking after ourselves like the monkey’s do (hey, they groom themselves and each other!) just evolved out of us?
 Have we evolved past caring for ourselves without seeming selfish?
 Are we giving so much that there is nothing left?
 Is it so wrong to say “what about me?”

-The idea behind it is to examine the balance between what you consider to be the different elements of your life:
+The idea is to examine the balance between what you consider to be the different elements of your life:

 - Self care (which, for the purposes of this experiment, includes sleep!)

-The way to work them out is to simply keep track of a day or two, a couple of days or a week, there are plenty of pages all laid out for you in the workbook for this.
-Note down how long you spend carrying out each activity and work out what the balance looks like (it’s all laid out plainly in the workbook to make it really easy!)
+The way to work them out is to simply keep track of a day or two, a couple of days or a week, whatever you can.
+Note down how long you spend carrying out each activity and work out what the balance looks like.
 It doesn’t have to be pretty or take lots of time.
 Obviously that would skew the experiment!
 Quick notes of what you were up to from what time until what time.
 That’s all.

 The next stage is to take some time out (my little contradiction in terms there!) but do find the time.
-Just half an hour is plenty to complete the workbook after you’ve done your initial time tracking.
-You will work through the time you have spent and categorise each area.
+Just half an hour is plenty to complete this after you’ve done your initial time tracking.
+Work through the time you have spent and categorise each area.
 Again, these areas are for your eyes only and no one is going to see it or judge you for classifying walking your dog as productivity!
 If it’s not leisure time or self care, then that’s what it is.

-Moving through the workbook you’ll score it to figure out your own little pie chart.
-I coloured mine in because that’s my kinda thing but again, this is up to you!
-Do with your workbook as you see fit.
-My only hope is that it is helpful to you and finds you some peace or clarity or both.
+Moving on, you should be able to score it to figure out your own little pie chart.
 The outcome will give you an idea of the balance of activities in your life and where the bulk of your time is spent.
 Most of you probably feel already that you can predict where the outcome is going, but you might actually find that you’re surprised.
 I was.

 If the balance is tipped too far toward that of productivity and not enough in favour of self care or leisure, perhaps this might prompt you to make some changes.
 The main point of this exercise is that it is an interesting experiment in ones life (oo I went all posh and British on you there for a moment!)
 BUT it does not have to change the way things are.
 If you are happy and healthy then don’t change!
 It’s as simple as that.
 The idea of identifying self care for me is doing things because you want to or they make you happy – not because society says that it’s appropriate (clearly I’m not talking about activities with criminal intent or those that hurt others!)

-At the end of the workbook you’ll find an area of self analysis, where you can look at how you could swing the balance, if you choose to.
+In the rest of the free guide, you’ll find an area of self analysis, where you can look at how you could swing the balance, if you choose to.
 This is based on the amount of time that you feel you need to change.
 Initially you would need to ensure that the change is possible – if you work at the other side of the world then that big-ass commute ain’t going to change without some serious considerations to other things.
-But this workbook will help you to identify those changes that might need to happen or that you could tweak.
+But this process will help you to identify those changes that might need to happen or that you could tweak.
 And, broken record time, you only change if you want to!

 Good luck and please let me know your results in the comments, or grab me on social!
 I’m really keen to hear the outcome of this experiment!